This information is part of the Colgate University catalog, 2023-24.

-The department does not award Advanced Placement credit.
+The Department of Theater does not award Advanced Placement credit.

-Because transferred courses must conform in content and rigor to Colgate's curriculum, students intending to take a course in theater at another institution must meet with the department chair before enrolling in a course at another institution.
+Because transferred courses must conform in content and rigor to Colgate's curriculum, students intending to take a course in theater at another institution must discuss their plans with the department chair before enrolling.
 Transfer credit for a theater course taken at another college or university will be granted only by the approval of the department.
 The department chair grants preliminary approval for appropriate courses, which generally must resemble 300- or 400-level courses at Colgate.
-Upon return to campus, the student brings the course syllabus, all papers written for the course, and a transcript registering its completion to the transfer-credit adviser to receive final approval.
+Upon return to campus, the student brings the course syllabus, all papers written for the course, and a transcript registering its completion to the department chair to receive final approval.
 No more than two courses (in the case of a minor, one course) may be transferred for major credit.
 Students may not use a transferred course to fulfill the 400-level seminar requirement of the major.

 Students with further questions should contact the chair of the Department of Theater.

 Students interested in graduate study should consult with their advisers early in their programs to be advised about preparation for advanced work.